 powers of the company

 Promotion and growth of the company should be the primary concern of the director.
-Hence the director must keep the following in mind while executing his role:
+Hence one must keep the following in mind while executing the role of a director in a company:

 - The long-term consequence of any decision that he/she takes.